krisbaranski/implementations/README.md

 - API's (axios, async/await),
 - buttons and clicks,
 - counters,
+- notes, drawing pads,
-- and more.
+- .

-I'm learning basics and refreshing HTML, CSS and JS knowledge.
+Basics and intermediate knowledge.
 In this overview you can see the results.

 Click on the animation and follow directly to the site: